 The Wisconsin Elections Commission’s failure to properly manage the April 7 election, held amid the expanding coronavirus pandemic, violated federal statutes and the U.S. Constitution, which protects every eligible voter’s right to vote.
 The suit asks the court to implement measures to ensure that all Wisconsin voters will be able to freely and safely participate in the upcoming August and November elections.

-For more information, visit the Wisconsin: Protecting Voters & Democracy During the Pandemic case page.
+For more information, visit Wisconsin: Protecting Voters & Democracy During the Pandemic.

 National Task Force on Election Crises